fmpothier/Climate_Impact_Analysis/README.md

 Finally, regression analyses were conducted to explore how temperature and precipitation influence the amount, severity, and spatial distribution of wildfires.
 These analyses include both traditional regression models and geographical regression, which accounts for spatial variability in the relationship between climate and wildfire activity.
 By integrating these methods, the study aims to provide a comprehensive understanding of the fire-climate relationship in BC, highlighting the roles of temperature and precipitation in wildfire disturbance.

+<b>3.1	Evaluating the Spatial Distribution of Weather Stations</b>

+To assess the spatial distribution of weather stations in British Columbia (BC), three methods were utilized: Nearest Neighbor Distance Analysis, Quadrat Analysis, and K-Function Analysis.
+Nearest Neighbor Distance Analysis identifies whether the distribution of weather stations is random, uniform, or clustered by calculating the average distance between each station and its closest neighbor.
+Quadrat Analysis divides the study area into a grid of equal-sized cells to examine the density and dispersion of stations, revealing local variations in their distribution.
+K-Function Analysis builds on the nearest neighbor approach by evaluating spatial patterns at multiple scales, offering a more detailed perspective on clustering or dispersion across different distances.
+Each method contributes unique insights into the spatial arrangement of weather stations.

+<b>Nearest Neighbour Distance<b>

+The Nearest Neighbor Distance (NND) analysis is a widely used method to assess the spatial distribution of points across a study area.
+It tests whether the points fall into one of three categories: clustered, dispersed, or random.
+Points are considered clustered when they occur near one another.
+In the case of complete clustering, all the points in the study area would overlap, resulting in a Nearest Neighbor Distance mean of zero.
+This is because when measuring the distance between any two points, the result would be zero, as they would occupy the same location.

+In contrast, a dispersed distribution occurs when points are spread out across the area.
+The mean Nearest Neighbor Distance dispersion varies for each study area and must be calculated to determine what the dispersion would look like if the points were perfectly distributed.
+To calculate the expected dispersion for a study area, the density of points must first be computed by dividing the total number of points by the area of study.
+This density is then used to calculate a theoretical perfectly dispersed distribution across the study area (1).

+$$
+\bar{NND_d} = \frac{1.07453}{\sqrt{\text{Density}}}
+$$